gnosischain/documentation/docs/bridges/tutorials/using-xdai-bridge/troubleshooting/README.md

 When using the xDai bridge, we recommend Chrome and MetaMask.
 It is also useful to disable ad-blockers, as there are popups which guide you through the process.
 [A successful transfer process is documented here](../README.md).

-If you submitted a tx on Gnosis, but not complete the claim process, return to the Bridge UI and connect your Metamask wallet with the account you used previously.
+If you submitted a tx on Gnosis, but not complete the claim process, return to the Bridge UI and connect your MetaMask wallet with the account you used previously.

 1\) Switch MetaMask to the ETH Mainnet.
 If you have unclaimed txs you should see the following popup.
 Click on **History**.